If your question is not answered below, please e-mail us and we’ll add yours.

 There are two other airports that serve Milan, as well, mostly from within the EU: Linate (LIN) and Orio al Serio (BGY).
 BGY is essentially Bergamo but is about the same distance to the villa as Malpensa.

 The villa is about 1.25 hours from MXP and about an hour from BGY (Bergamo Orio al Serio) and LIN (Linate).

 Our favorite site for trip planning is http://www.rome2rio.
 It shows ALL the ways to get from Point A to Point B (and cost).

-Traveling BEFORE your week at the villa is a great idea – it allows you to arrive de-jetlagged and ready to go!
+Traveling BEFORE your time at the villa is a great idea – it allows you to arrive de-jetlagged and ready to go!
 You can also fly into another airport if you’d like, and out of Milan.
-This also gives you an opportunity to de-jetlag a bit before your week at the villa.

-If you are traveling by train before your Poggio Verde stay, the easiest pickup station is Monza.
-If you are traveling by train after your week at the villa we can help you with arrangements to be dropped off at Monza or Milan (Porta Garibaldi or Stazione Centrale).
+If you are traveling by train before your Poggio Verde stay, the closest pickup station is Cernusco-Merate.
+If you are traveling by train after your week at the villa we can help you with arrangements to be dropped off there or in Milan (Porta Garibaldi or Stazione Centrale).

-If your credit card or airline doesn’t provide trip cancellation insurance, we recommend World Nomads or Travel Guard for medical and trip cancellation insurance.
+If your credit card or airline doesn’t provide trip cancellation insurance, we recommend World Nomads or Travel Guard, which has medical and trip cancellation insurance.
 If you’d like to see more information about trip insurance, click here for an article from Forbes that might be helpful.

 WI-FI / INTERNET